tildearrow/furnace/doc/7-systems/sms.md

 # chip flags
 ## SN7 versions
-SN7 was extremely popular due to low-cost.
+SN7 was extremely popular due to low cost.
 Therefore, it was cloned and copied to no end, often with minor differences between each other.
 Furnace supports several of these:
 - SN94624, can only produce tones as low as 100Hz, and is clocked at 447 KHz.
 - SN76494, which can play notes as low as 13.670 Hz (A -1).
 It has a different noise feedback and invert masks.
 - SN76489, identical to SN94624, just without a clock divider